garth-c/r_exploratory_classification_modeling/README.md

 ---------------------------------------------------------------------------------------------------------------

-### Step 9 Start the modeling process
+### start the modeling process

 Since we now have a good idea of how these variables interact with each other, the class imbalance of the response variable, and the effectiveness of the three selected models, the real work begins.
-This exploratory work would inform the initial direction for the modeling activities and course corrections would be made along the way.
+This exploratory work will inform the initial direction for the modeling activities and course corrections would be made along the way.

 The main activities to now consider are data transformations (if needed), removal of noise from the predictor variables, feature engineering, data acquisition of new and more effective predictor variables if they are available, reconsidering the need for oversampling to compensate for the response variable class imbalance, and finally other more effective models to use for this data.